alvarop/protox/README.md

 I haven't had time to play with it much, but I managed to get a quick throttle ramp up/down working.
 You can watch the video [on youtube.](http://www.youtube.com/watch?v=5Op-pvrtTcU)

+I wrote a quick app to send commands to the remote.
+Since I was in a rush, I re-purposed an app I used to test [my laser turret](http://alvarop.com/2014/11/laser-turret-project-mechanical/) over the summer, so it wasn't ideal.
+I controlled the throttle with a slider bar and pitch/roll with by holding and dragging the mouse across the window.
+You can watch a [video of that here](http://youtu.be/NUGXJX7mko0).

 #### Not So Current
 I am able to capture SPI data going between the STM8 microcontroller and the A7105 with my Saleae Logic analyzer.
 I export the SPI capture data to CSV and use a [python script](quadcsv.py) to process it into 'packets'.
 You can see an example processed capture [here](processeddata/connect2.processed.txt).